Vshah-1/ItemInventory/README.md

 ![image](https://user-images.githubusercontent.com/94983341/152698861-632d1ff5-3107-4d34-a8d3-b82261fccc68.png)

-Now when we call the get all items function, you can see the item we created has been added to the list of items
+Now when we call the get all items function, you can see the item we created has been added to the list of items.

 ![image](https://user-images.githubusercontent.com/94983341/152698895-a581274b-4511-4c93-b3d8-6838b92f7a4a.png)